Deep Learning-Based Human Pose Estimation: A Survey: 3D human pose estimation

 \section{3D human pose estimation}

-3D HPE, which aims to predict locations of body joints in 3D space, has attracted much interest in recent years since it can provide extensive 3D structure information related to the human body.
-It can be applied to various applications (e.g., 3D movie and animation industries, virtual reality, and online 3D action prediction).
-Although significant improvements have recently been achieved in 2D HPE, 3D HPE still remains as a challenging task.
-Most existing research works tackle 3D HPE from monocular images or videos, which is an ill-posed and inverse problem due to projection of 3D to 2D where one dimension is lost.
-When multiple viewpoints are available or other sensors such as IMU and LiDAR are deployed, 3D HPE can be a well-posed problem employing information fusion techniques.
+3D HPE, which aims to predict the locations of body joints in 3D space, has attracted much interest in recent years since it can provide extensive 3D structure information related to the human body.
+It can be applied to various applications (e.g., 3D movie and animation industries, virtual reality, and sports analysis).
+Although significant improvements have been achieved in 2D HPE, 3D HPE still remains a challenging task.
+Most existing works tackle 3D HPE from monocular images or videos, which is an ill-posed and inverse problem due to projection of 3D to 2D where one dimension is lost.
+When multiple views are available or other sensors such as IMU and LiDAR are deployed, 3D HPE can be a well-posed problem employing information fusion techniques.
 Another limitation is that deep learning models are data-hungry and sensitive to the data collection environment.
-Unlike 2D human datasets where accurate 2D pose annotation can be easily obtained, collecting accurate 3D pose annotation is time-consuming and manual labeling is not practical.
+Unlike 2D HPE datasets where accurate 2D pose annotation can be easily obtained, collecting accurate 3D pose annotation is time-consuming and manual labeling is not practical.
 Also, datasets are usually collected from indoor environments with selected daily actions.
-Recent works \cite{Zhou_2017_ICCV} \cite{Yang_2018_CVPR} \cite{Wandt_2019_CVPR} have validated the poor generalization of models trained with biased datasets by cross-dataset inference \cite{Li_2020_CVPR}.
-In this section, we first focus on 3D HPE from monocular RGB images and videos, and then cover 3D HPE based on other types of sensors.
+Recent works \cite{Zhou_2017_ICCV,Yang_2018_CVPR,Wandt_2019_CVPR} revealed the poor generalization of models trained with biased datasets by cross-dataset inference.
+In this section, we first focus on 3D HPE from monocular RGB images and videos and then cover 3D HPE based on other sensors.